-Our heavenly Father, each time we come to the Lord's table, we ask you to make it very rich and meaningful to us.
+Our heavenly Father, as we come to this service we ask you to make it very rich and meaningful to us.
 May we, in our mind's eye, see the Lord Jesus as the Lamb of God who takes away the sin of the world, who has broken through the sin barrier, broken through the fear barrier, and now reaches out to us in tender, forgiving, accepting, understanding love, and who offers us everything it takes to straighten out the tangled relationships of our lives.
 Lord, help us to understand this and to lay hold of it, to give thanks for it.
-We know that for many, the healing has begun and is still progressing.
-For some, it is just beginning.
+We know that for many of us the healing has begun but is still progressing.
+For some it is just beginning.
 There may be some for whom it has not yet started.
-We pray that in your love, Lord Jesus, you will reach them and heal them.
+We pray that this may be the moment when your love, Lord Jesus, will reach them and heal them.
 We ask it in your name, Amen.